UniversalAptronym/Locus-Server/README.md

     1. Full Home Server with Cloud Storage and Secure Communication (~$200 + $10/yr)
     2. Secure Communication Only (~$50-70 + $10/yr)
  2. Buy the equipment you need.
 [Equipment List.md](https://github.com/MythicAptronym/Locus-Server/tree/d38cfb39f7593207ba383d74bd4478b6912eef67/Equipment_List)
  3. Get a domain name (web URL) and set it up.
+When you are finished, you and others will access your communication server by going to this URL.
 [Getting a Domain Name (Web URL).md](https://github.com/MythicAptronym/Locus-Server/blob/1f998997e4ccb97da92ac3ed4df4e2114b61cde0/Internet_Actions/Getting_a_Domain_Name_(Web_URL).md)
  4. Install the imaging software.
+This software lets you use your computer to install other software onto your equipment.
 [Software Download List](https://github.com/MythicAptronym/Locus-Server/tree/2bcd2c980c217c7e3e1dbdcd782b5819d3701988/Software_Download_List)
     DEV NOTE: (Beginner) is aspirational, for now we're just putting together the resources for (Advanced)
     1. (Beginner) There are prepared images (copies of everything needed to make your Pi a computer with software) and scripts (little programs which will ask you for your inputs) which will let you set everything up painlessly.
 You will only need to type in things like your wifi name and password, your desired usernames and passwords, your domain name, etc.
     2. (Advanced) There is a list of tools and instructions with which you can install a fresh Raspberry Pi OS and add everything you need.
- 6. Image your Micro SD Card.
+ 6. Image your Micro SD Card (Secure Communication Only) or your SSD (Full Home Server).
+These are the storage devices which will hold all the operational software for your equipment.
  7. Assemble your Raspberry Pi.
  8. Install the SSH software (this lets your computer talk to other computers).
-Log into your Pi and complete the installation.
+ 9. Log into your Pi and complete the installation.
- 9. Set up your Databag server.
+ 10. Set up your Databag server.
- 10. (For full home server users).
+ 11. (For full home server users).
 Set up your Nextcloud system.
-11. Talk to your friends and say hi to others.
+12. Talk to your friends and say hi to others.